 Each bench of lay magistrates has a salaried clerk, who is usually employed full time.
-He assists the magistrates on questions of procedure and law and is responsible for the administration of the court.
-Most clerks are, and in due course all will be, professionally qualified.
+A clerk must be legally qualified.
+They assist the magistrates on questions of procedure and law and is responsible for the administration of the court.